 In order to coordinate our regional workforce and economic development programs our region has worked to help areas become Certified Work Ready Communities in order to make them more business friendly for economic development.
 We maintain open communication channels with our CLEOs to stay apprised of current employer needs and future prospects and expansions.
+VEDP gathers data to determine and demonstrate return on investment (ROI) and is working to expand the research department for LMI to assist businesses as part of the services the BST can provide.
 We are also working to address the issues our region is experiencing with the transition of an aging workforce to millennials by partnering with educational institutions that offer workshops, trainings and staff development to businesses.